Recognising and handling drug dependent patients

 - Has lost a prescription or tablets.

 - Doesn’t want to attend a clinic because of pressure from other patients there.
-(Arrangements can be made for minimal contact with other patients at clinics, or treatment from an accredited private Opioid Dependence Substitution Program (ODSP) prescriber if necessary).
+Arrangements can be made for minimal contact with other patients at clinics, or treatment from a Medication Assisted Treatment for Opioid Dependence (MATOD) prescriber if necessary.

 - Wants to ‘get off heroin’.